 3. International students applying for and receiving scholarships as set out above, must state their intention of returning to their home countries after concluding their formal studies in the United States.

 4. Unless there are extenuating circumstances, recipients should be available to receive their Scholarship Certificates at the Foundation’s annual birthday luncheon honoring Mr. Truman on May 8 in Kansas City.
-At that time each student will receive a certificate from the Foundation and an accompanying sponsor from each university involved will receive the $2,500.00 Scholarship check, said funds to be distributed to the scholars at the beginning of the academic year through the appropriate offices on the campus of the universities where they are enrolled.
+At that time each student will receive a certificate from the Foundation and an accompanying sponsor from each university involved will receive the scholarship funds to be distributed to the scholars at the beginning of the academic year through the appropriate offices on the campus of the universities where they are enrolled.